VIDEO: North Okanagan-Shuswap People’s Party candidate speaks at Salmon Arm event - BC Local News

-A crowd of about 200 North Okanagan-Shuswap residents gathered in Salmon Arm Wednesday to raise concerns around pandemic restrictions shared by the riding’s People’s Party of Canada candidate.
+A large crowd of North Okanagan-Shuswap residents gathered in Salmon Arm Wednesday to raise concerns around pandemic restrictions shared by the riding’s People’s Party of Canada candidate.

 Kyle Delfing was one of several people to speak at the event held in Salmon Arm’s Blackburn Park on Aug.
 25.